Senya Fleshin: Later career

 Together with Molly Steimer, Fleshin opened a photographic studio in Berlin.
 Fleshin was active in the Joint Committee for the Defense of Revolutionaries (1923–26), and the Relief Fund of the International Working Men's Association for Anarchists (1926–32).

 When Hitler came to power, Fleshin and Molly Steimer were forced to flee to Paris.
 On 18 May 1940, Steimer was arrested by the French government and interned at Camp Gurs.

 After seven weeks of imprisonment, Steimer, aided by French anarchist friends, including May Picqueray, editor of Le Réfractaire, managed to escape Camp Gurs during its chaotic turnover to Vichy control.
 Picqueray helped smuggle Fleshin and Steimer out of the country to Mexico, where they settled, running a photography studio.

 Death

-Senya Fleshin died in Mexico City, on 19 June 1981, aged 86.
+Fleshin died in Mexico City, on 19 June 1981 at the age of 86.